lmfit/lmfit-py/_sources/fitting.txt

 Note that the calculation of chi-square and reduced chi-square assume that the returned residual function is scaled properly to the uncertainties in the data.
-For these statistics to be meaningful, the person writing the function to function to be minimized must scale them properly.
+For these statistics to be meaningful, the person writing the function to be minimized must scale them properly.

 After a fit using using the `leastsq` engine has completed succsessfully, standard errors for the fitted variables and correlations between pairs of